xcube-dev/xcube/README.md

       -o, --output <OUTPUT>  Output path.
 If omitted, output is written to stdout.
       -f, --format <FORMAT>  Output format.
 Currently, only 'csv' is supported.
       -C, --coords           Include cube cell coordinates in output.
-      -B, --bounds           Include cube cell coordinate boundaries (if any) in output.
+      -b, --bounds           Include cube cell coordinate boundaries (if any) in output.
-      -I, --indexes          Include cube cell indexes in output.
+      --indexes              Include cube cell indexes in output.
-      -R, --refs             Include point values as reference in output.
+      --refs                 Include point values as reference in output.
       --help                 Show this message and exit.